MobileSnapp/dockbox/README.md

 2. Every software runs as a separate container
 3. Easy to apply configurations inside containers.
 4. Faster image and container builds.
-5. Clean and well structured Dockerfiles (Dockerfile).
-6. Choose your favorite database engine: MySQL, Postgres, MariaDB…
-7. Run your own combination of software: Memcached, HHVM, Beanstalkd…
-8. Pre-configured NGINX for Laravel.
+5. Pre-configured NGINX for Laravel.
 (Setup for Symfony, Phalcon and Silex coming soon...)

 ## Supported Containers